xupsh/pynq-respeaker/README.md

 NOTE: This command must be run as root.
 ### Run the examples

-After the installation, a folder pynq-sense-hat shuold be seen in `/home/xilinx/jupyter_notebooks`.There are 2 notebooks in it and you can run them.
+After the installation, a folder pynq-respeaker shuold be seen in `/home/xilinx/jupyter_notebooks`.There are 2 notebooks in it and you can run them.

 ## About the ReSpeaker and the project overlay
 ReSpeaker is a 4-mic array with an AC108 4-channel ADC as a converter.
 ReSpeaker is designed as a Raspberry device.
 AC108 support I2S interface, so we need to build our own overlay.